b333vv/metricstree/README.md

  - Finds common anti-patterns such as 'god class', 'feature envy', 'brain method' etc and allows to define new ones
  - Displays various metrics properties (distributions, correlations) in charts
  - Shows class metrics values evolution based on 'git log'
+ - Indicates in the code editor the values for those class metrics that do not fit into the reference interval

 ![Image of MetricsTree](project_metrics_tree.png)
 ![Image of MetricsTree](metrics_treemap.png)